 Symphony was designed by French architect Gerard Ronzatti and has full ceiling-to-floor glass sides so you can really enjoy the views while dining.
 There is also access to exterior viewing platforms which are worth visiting—but the views inside are just as good, so there's no need to step out and be cold on a London evening.
 The wooden dance floor in the center is perfect for dancing after your meal while those resting and soaking up the atmosphere can still enjoy the sightseeing.

 Bateaux London's former sister company was Catamaran Cruisers which operated sightseeing trips on The Thames from 1967.
 Bateaux London was added to the brand in 1992 to offer dining and private events too.

-Wine and water is included in the set price for the dinner cruise and you can order other drinks via waiting staff or from the bar.
+Wine and water are included in the set price for the dinner cruise, and you can order other drinks via waiting staff or from the bar.

-The dinner cruise is relaxed and takes two and three quarter hours.
-We travelled west to Chelsea before turning and seeing the sights of central London again and continued out to Canary Wharf in the east before heading back to the Embankment.
+The dinner cruise is relaxed and takes two and three-quarter hours.
+We traveled west to Chelsea before turning and seeing the sights of central London again and continued out to Canary Wharf in the east before heading back to the Embankment.

 The lights went down later in the meal and the dance floor became available for loved ones to dance together while the resident house band provided classic love songs.
 The dinner cruise is perfect for a romantic special occasion and there were many anniversaries being celebrated.

-This was a much more sophisticated evening than I was expecting and the staff are fantastic: friendly, welcoming and very professional.
-You feel like you're dining at a very exclusive restaurant and the dishes are all visually stunning while also tasting exceptional.
+This was a much more sophisticated evening than I was expecting and the staff is fantastic: friendly, welcoming, and very professional.
+You feel like you're dining at a very exclusive restaurant, and the dishes are all visually stunning while also tasting exceptional.
 The dinner cruise is clearly best for couples but larger parties made up of couples, maybe for a family celebration, would also enjoy it and there are tables for all size groups.